Celebrate Easter with us

 On Good Friday – to reflect on the death of Jesus – some Salvos will host contemplative church services, decorate their halls with candles and crosses for quiet prayer services, host hot cross bun morning teas or march through the street with a cross.

-In some locations, there may be meals or other events on the Thursday before Good Friday – called Maundy Thursday, events on Easter Saturday and Easter bonnet or hat parades across the week.
+In some locations, there may be meals or other events on the Thursday before Good Friday – called Maundy Thursday (or Passover), events on Easter Saturday and Easter bonnet or hat parades across the week.

 Use our search tool to discover what your local Salvos are doing to commemorate and celebrate Easter this year.

 Absolutely!
 The Salvation Army welcomes people from all backgrounds to come and celebrate Easter with us.
-Whether you grew up in a religious or Christian environment, or have never heard of Jesus, your local Salvos would love to see you at Easter or throughout the year.
+Whether you grew up in a religious or Christian environment or have never heard of Jesus, your local Salvos would love to see you at Easter – or any time.

-Our local Salvation Army locations also host various informal gatherings such as playgroups, women’s outings, seniors’ groups, small group spiritual chats and more, if you’re looking for a place to connect with your community.
+If you’re looking for a place to connect with your community, our Salvation Army locations also host various informal gatherings throughout the year, including playgroups, women’s outings, seniors’ groups, small group spiritual chats and more.